javier-jaime/SynthAI/Brand_Assets/data_tables.md

-# Prompt templates to transform podcasts transcripts into structured data:
+## Prompt templates to transform podcasts transcripts into structured data

 ### **The "Skill Hierarchy" Table**